w3-engineers/telemesh/docs/source/get_started.rst

 Here you will found how to install Git and start contribute to `Open source`_

-**Step 2: Prepare gradle.properties file:** You need to request for mesh technology support and some credentials to the Telemesh team to build the project successfully.
+**Step 2: Prepare gradle.properties file:** You need to request some credentials to the Telemesh team to build the project successfully.
+Please follow the :ref:`Development Guideline <development_guideline>`

 Also you can use the following communication methods